 Whole wheat flour has a shelf-life of three days at room temperature, seven days in the fridge, and six months in the freezer.
 After this, the fats in the whole flour will go rancid.

-If you are looking to store a bulk supply of emergency flour in oxygen-free storage, you are better off storing wheat berries and milling flour as you need it or keep dry pasta.
+If you are looking to store a bulk supply of emergency flour in oxygen-free storage, you are better off storing wheat berries and milling flour as you need it or keeping dry pasta.
 Both have a 30-year shelf life, and commercially processed all-purpose flour has a maximum shelf-life of 10 years.
 Whole-wheat can’t be safely stored oxygen-free.

 How Much Flour To Store?